framework-one/framework-one.github.io/source/documentation/4.1/developing-applications.markdown

 Routes can also specify a redirect instead of a substitute URL by prefixing the URL with an HTTP status code and a colon, for example `{ "/thankyou" = "302:/main/thankyou" }` specifies a match for `/thankyou` which will cause a redirect to `/main/thankyou`.

 A route of `"*"` is a wildcard that will match any request and therefore must be the last route in the array.
 A wildcard route may be restricted to a specific method, e.g., `"$POST*"` will match a `POST` to any URL.
+Note that URLs are normalized to end in `/` and routes are turned into regular expressions (in particular, the `"*"` is treated as `"^.*$"`).
+That means that a route of `"/$"` will match all URLs, since they will all end in `/`.
+If you want a total match, you need both start and end anchors: `"^/$"`.

 Route matches are case-sensitive unless you set `routesCaseSensitive` to `false` in the FW/1 configuration.